 The best part of this recipe, though, is the toppings.
 I’ve included 4 different variations of these butter cookies and I often make two or three different versions when I bake these.

-For those who want to stay simple and classic, you can add a candied cherry to the center of a round butter cookie or simply dip half of a cookie in chocolate then add some sprinkles.
+For those who want to stay simple and classic, you can add a candied cherry to the centre of a round butter cookie or simply dip half of a cookie in chocolate then add some sprinkles.
 Or turn these into Italian sandwich cookies by stuffing the centre with Nutella or jam.

 Whatever version you choose, you can count on these cookies being a hit during the holiday season.
 They store well for a few days, making them a great option for cookie trays as well.